- Medical graduate or practicing physician (MDs only).

 ECFMG certificate (if available).

-Immunization record form completed and signed by your physician.
+Wills Eye Immunization Record Form completed and signed by your physician.

 - If you are accepted as a scholar, you will need to determine which non-immigrant status is most appropriate for your visit to the U.S. You may contact the nearest U.S. consulate to find this information.
 You are responsible for the arrangement and any costs of a visa.
 If a visa is required, a copy of your visa must be submitted prior to the start of your scholar program.